Sponsors of

 the Delta Garage business, and duly settled

-in Oxfordshire where they had a son, Simon and daughter Jane.
+in Oxfordshire where they had a son, Simon, and daughter Jane.
 Silverstone

-became a favourite and convenient track to race at - leafing through 'Safety
+was a favourite and convenient track to race at - leafing through 'Safety

 Fast' magazines from 1963 to 1967 throws up many mentions of races in